ziqiangc/ziqiangc.github.io/index.md

 <img class="profile-picture" src="0.jpg">

 Hi!
-I am a 6th year Ph.D. student of Biostatistics at State University of New York at Buffalo.
+I am a Ph.D. candidate of Biostatistics at State University of New York at Buffalo.

 ## Education
 - Ph.D. in Biostatistics, University at Buffalo, *Expected 2020*